sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 - Try out I and o for loopcut

 ## Topology Methods
-These methods are great for the low object but one should be careful of using them for the high because SubDiv often doesn't play well with topology that isn't nicely quaded with 4 edge poles.
+These methods are great for the low object, but one should be careful of using them for the high because SubDiv often doesn't play well with topology that isn't nicely quaded with 4 edge poles.
 And anyway this is to reduce topology count and that doesn't really matter for the high.

 ## Retopology
 ### ZRemesher Retopo